 Patient Care and Professional Collaboration

-We provide superior technical expertise and consultative services to ensure the highest quality of patient care.
-We meet this standard by:
+Laboratory Genetics staff provides superior technical expertise and consultative services to ensure the highest quality of patient care by:

-- Obtaining information regarding reason for testing and relevant clinical/family history in order to provide the most accurate interpretation of results
+- Obtaining information regarding the reason for testing and relevant clinical and family history in order to provide the most accurate interpretation of results

 - Monitoring the reason for testing and pertinent family history information for many tests in order to ensure appropriateness of testing